 Thanks to our supporters, Elizabeth was able to receive life-changing surgery.
 Light finally entered her life, bringing possibilities simply unimaginable had she remained blind.
 This moment marked the beginning of a normal childhood.

 Now Elizabeth can look at the world with wonder, recognise her mother, father and sisters and before too long will go to school.

 Elizabeth's father and mother took the day off to bring her to see the doctors who had performed the operation.
-Both Elizabeth's eyes were covered with bandages.
+Bandages covered both Elizabeth's eyes.

 Elizabeth was carried by her father into the clinic the first day after the cataract surgery.